-According to the attainment stream approach, by definition, the flows for the attainment streams . . . represent flows under which the biologic criteria are currently being met.
-This can be thought of as a range of flows in streams most similar to Allen Brook that are capable of sustaining appropriate aquatic life standards as defined by the VTWQS.
-It is reasonable to assume that attainment of flows at the high end of this range would allow Allen Brook to comply with the VTWQS, however, by lowering the targets to the attainment stream mean, an added margin of safety is incorporated."
+For the other VT TMDLs previously developed and approved using this approach, the mean flows of the attainment streams were selected as the target flow conditions to provide an implicit margin of safety that the selected targets would result in the attainment of the Vermont Water Quality Standards.
+The flows for the attainment streams represent flows under which the biologic criteria are currently being met.
+This can be thought of as a range of flows in streams most similar to the impaired streams that are capable of sustaining appropriate aquatic life standards as defined by the VTWQS.
+It is reasonable to assume that attainment of flows at the high end of this range would allow the matched impaired stream to comply with the VTWQS, however, by lowering the targets to the attainment stream mean, a margin of safety is incorporated.